David Brevda, Esq.

 Partner at Senior Justice Law Firm

 David Brevda is a trial attorney focused on nursing home negligence and medical malpractice litigation.
-Admitted in both Florida and New York, David fights for the rights of injured clients and their families in cases involving nursing home abuse, medical malpractice and wrongful death.
+Admitted in Florida, New York, and Georgia, David fights for the rights of injured clients and their families in cases involving nursing home abuse, medical malpractice and wrongful death.
 David prides himself on treating each case individually and pursuing justice for victims with tenacity.

 Mr. Brevda received his Juris Doctorate degree from the New York University School of Law and is well versed in long term care staffing, corporate structuring and tax issues.
 He graduated cum laude from the University of Florida with a bachelor’s degree in accounting and later received a master’s degree in accounting from the University of Florida as well.
 In addition to holding a Master’s in accounting, David Brevda has earned a Master of Laws (LL.M.) in taxation, graduating summa cum laude at the top of his Tax Law program.

 Prior to joining Senior Justice Law Firm, David Brevda worked as a lawyer at the international headquarters of Clifford Chance law firm in London, United Kingdom.
 As an attorney at Clifford Chance, Mr. Brevda advised international investment banks and corporate issuers on equity and debt capital markets transactions, including high-yield bond offerings, high-yield notes analysis in restructuring, and IPOs.